intershop/intershop-pwa/docs/concepts/authentication.md

 ## Activate Identity Provider on specific paths

-In future the PWA will have more cases which needs to activate the identity provider for specific pwa url paths.
-This is the case when the PWA enters a `/punchout` route in order to automatically login a punchout user.
+It is possible to activate the identity provider for specific pwa url paths, e.g. login automatically a punchout user when the PWA enters a `/punchout` route.
 The behavior can be configured primarily by adding `activeOnPath` property for the IDENTITY_PROVIDER_IMPLEMENTOR.

 ```typescript